 Partners in Craft

-With partners the Atlantic Canada Opportunities Agency and the provincial Department of Innovation, Trade and Rural Development, the Council co-manages the Craft Industry Development Program to provide financial assistance for research, marketing and product and skill development projects.
-The Council also works closely with the College of the North Atlantic and the Anna Templeton Centre for Craft, Art and Design to further professional training opportunities for craftspeople in the province.
+With partners the Atlantic Canada Opportunities Agency, the provincial Department of Business, Tourism, Culture and Rural Development, Parks Canada and the City of St. John's, among others, the Council works to develop a professional craft industry in the province.
+The Council works closely with the College of the North Atlantic, the Anna Templeton Centre for Craft, Art and Design and the Quidi Vidi Village Plantation to further professional training opportunities for craftspeople in the province.

 In addition to these activities, the Council answers members' requests for assistance, advice, and information in a variety of craft-related areas, and works with other cultural industry organizations, with private and public agencies and with all levels of government to respond to and keep pace with the evolving craft industry.